Abenezerm/offline-online-budget-tracker/README.md

 ## Installation

 clone repository, then navigate to it using the terminal.
-Once there, run "npm i" then run "npm run start", once done a version of the application should be runnig on localhost:3000.
+Once there, run "npm i" then run "npm run start", once done a version of the application should be running on localhost:3000.
 (This is all assuming that one already has Mongo db configured and runnng on the device)

 ## Usage